ISA-tools/nmrml2isa-qt/README.rst

 This program is a Graphical User Interface for the `nmrml2isa <https://github.com/althonos/nmrml2isa>`__ parser.
-It provides an easy-to-use interface to convert mzML files to an ISA-Tab Study.
+It provides an easy-to-use interface to convert nmrML files to an ISA-Tab Study.
 It was made with Python3 and PyQt5.

 Install